 Sending SMS messages through Textlocal

 You can send and receive text messages directly from ChurchSuite by adding an integration with Textlocal.
-One advantage of an SMS integration is the ability to bulk-send a message to multiple people, perhaps a group or even everyone in your Address Book!
+One advantage of an SMS integration is the ability to bulk-send text messages to multiple people, perhaps a group or even everyone in your Address Book!

 In this article